wekeo/climetlab-wekeo-datasets/docs/source/usage.rst

 .. image:: ../images/plot-temp-daily-cycle.png
     :width: 400

-It is possible to do arithmtic operations of the differnt time steps of the dataset.
+It is possible to do arithmtic operations of the different time steps of the dataset.
 Next, the temperature difference between 00:00 UTM and 12:00 UTM is shown across the globe.
 The temperature difference is inverted with the changing day and night cycle across the globe.